 1. User Registration and Authentication

-To create a Splitwise clone, a seamless registration and login process is essential.
+To create a Splitwise clone as fintech mvp, a seamless registration and login process is essential.
 Users should be able to register using their email addresses, social media accounts (Google, Facebook, Apple ID), or phone numbers, providing flexibility for different preferences.

 Robust authentication mechanisms, including multi-factor authentication (MFA), should be implemented for enhanced security, ensuring that users’ accounts are protected against unauthorized access.